o3de/o3de.org/content/docs/userguide/sky/skyboxes-switch.md

 ---
-description: ' Use the &ALYlong; &script-canvas; editor to switch the skybox. '
+description: ' Use the Amazon Lumberyard Script Canvas editor to switch the skybox. '
-title: Switching Skyboxes with the &script-canvas; Editor
+title: Switching Skyboxes with the Script Canvas Editor
 ---
 # Switching Skyboxes with the Script Canvas Editor {#sky-skyboxes-switch}